 In cricket, pads are mandatory for batters and wicketkeepers, and hockey goalies (both field and ice) will have their own assortment of thick padding to minimise injury and bruising.

 If you're out and about doing things like skating, skateboarding, biking, or any other activity where falling is very likely, knee, elbow, and wrist pads can be a life saver (or at least, a Friday night waiting in the Emergency Department for an x-ray saver).
-It's not cool to where protective gear, but it's even not cooler to be stuck inside all summer because you smashed up your knee and can't go anywhere without crutches.
+It's not cool to where protective gear, but it's even not cooler to be stuck inside all summer because you smashed up your knee and can't go to the beach with your friends because you can't get the cast wet.

 Body protectors are strongly recommended for horse riding, and are mandatory in some cases.
 The help protect the spine, ribs, and internal organs from falls or kicks.

 Most contact sports recommend using gum guards, but your school or sports club will make sure you know what is expected.
-Keep in mind that it's not just other bodies that can cause injury, but things like rugby balls and hockey sticks too, so even if your child isn't enrolled in full contact sports, you should always listen to the recommendations, even where protective equipment is not mandatory.
+Keep in mind that it's not just other bodies that can cause injury, but things like rugby balls and hockey sticks too.
+Even if your child isn't enrolled in full contact sports, you should always listen to the recommendations, even where protective equipment is not mandatory.

 The best gumshields are fitted by dentists, but a good alternative are the ones that you can fit at home.
 You should never use 'hand me down' gumshields (even if you re-set them to the second child's mouth), especially if it's been used for a significant period of time.
 Some 'boil and set' gumshields can be re-set multiple times, but not all of them, and if the gumshield is overmanipulated it can lead to a poor fit.